-Meet the App Power, Your New Performance-Based ASO KPI!
+App Power: Your New Performance-Based ASO KPI

-The ultimate performance-based ASO KPI you’ve always dreamed of is now available on AppTweak!
-You can now check any app’s “power” in both the Apple App Store and the Google Play Store and compare it with competitors, from any country!
-Read below everything you need to know on this new unique ASO performance indicator.
+The App Power is a signature performance-based ASO KPI that allows you to check any app’s “power” in both the App Store and Google Play and compare it with competitors, from any country!

 Although various performance indicators exist today, it remains complicated to gather all the data together in order to measure the real strength of an app in the stores.